albertyeh199909/Slack-imitation-group-project/seprinciples.md

 - Added getters and stopped using direct access to class field raise ValueError(f"Message {mess.get_id()} '{mess.get_message()[:10]}...' is not pinned.")
+- Added underscore prefix in class fields to indicate it as private(convention)

 Concrete tasks: